• Skip to main content

 Southern-Style Fresh Peach Pie is delicious served with a scoop of vanilla ice cream.

-To make a peach pie with canned peaches, simply substitute 6 cups of canned peaches which have been drained.
+To make a peach pie with canned peaches, simply substitute 6 cups of drained canned peaches.

-The peach pie filling will continue to thicken as it cools, so be sure to let it cool completely or let it sit overnight before cutting.
+The peach pie filling will continue to thicken as it cools, so let it cool completely or sit overnight before cutting.

 Nutrition